 The electronics industry is one of the most rapidly growing industries in the world, but it is faced with increasingly stringent thermal design requirements, creating a demand for innovative and sustainable electronics cooling solutions.
 The growing popularity of high-powered electronics imposes various constraints on designers, particularly in relation to temperature, size, weight, widely varying operating conditions, and the multiple design scenarios that they must address within their tight schedules.

-Thermal integrity is one of the most important considerations for electronic packaging that affects their product lifecycle.
+Thermal integrity is one of the most important considerations for electronic packaging that affects its product lifecycle.
 The thermal impact on the enclosure is a key factor for material selection, as well as informing cooling and form factor decisions that eventually determine the weight, size, and cost of the final design.
-Therefore, it is vital that designers determine the heat signatures of their system.
+Therefore, it is vital that designers determine the heat signatures of their systems.